komascript/third-party-enhancements/standardsectioning/README.md

 packages depend on an implementation similar to the standard classes.

-Package `standardsectioning` implements these commands with the code of the standard classes and also deactivates parts of the KOMA-Script user interface, which should not be used with these changes.
+Package `standardsectioning` implements these commands with the code of the standard classes.
+If used with a KOMA-Script clas, it also deactivates parts of the KOMA-Script user interface, which should not be used with these changes.
 These are more or less all commands to configure sectioning commands.
-It also reverts some internal macros of KOMA-Script.
+It also undefines some internal macros of KOMA-Script.

 # Note

 Using package `standardsectioning` is only a kind of first-aid workaround.
-Usually is is better not to use the incompatible package with KOMA-Script.
+Usually it is better not to use the incompatible package with KOMA-Script similar classes.

 This package is also a replacement of the `standardsections.hak` of `scrhack` before version 3.42.